ruuda/blog/posts/2014-08-22-writing-a-path-tracer-in-rust-part-5-multithreading.md

 With Rust, I spent more time fixing compiler errors than I spent debugging runtime errors.
 This is something that does not show in the final code.

+Next time I will discuss how these units work together to utilise all available computing power, and I will elaborate on multithreading.